bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

   }
 }

-// Iidiomatic, compiles in both 0.12 and 0.13
+// Idiomatic, compiles in both 0.12 and 0.13
 fn my_system(query: Query<Entity, With<ComponentA>>)
 {
   for entity in query.iter(){